fru-io/handbook/docs/company/slack-policy.md

 - **#feed-builds** - Automated information from different build pipelines and service providers
 - **#feed-cli** - Automated information for the drud/ddev-live-cli GitHub repository.
 - **#feed-cloud-ops** - Automated information for container registries, VictorOps, and StatusPages.
+- **#feed-ddev-local** - Build results and github activity for ddev, ddev-contrib, and related repositories.
 - **#feed-docs** - Automated information for the drud/docs GitHub repository.
 - **#feed-github** - Automated information for various Github repositories that have not been moved to a dedicated channel.
 Automated pull request reminders for all drud repositories.
 - **#feed-poker-planner** - A channel meant for the poker-planner bot to solicit estimations to assist with project planning.